Radu Drăgușin: Youth

+Senior

-Drăgușin was called up to the Romania senior team for the first time in March 2022, and on the 25th that month made his debut by coming on in the 88th minute of a 0–1 loss to Greece.
+Drăgușin was called up to the Romania senior team for the first time in March 2022, making his debut on 25 March by coming on in the 88th minute of a 0–1 friendly loss to Greece.
+The following year, he started in all ten matches of the Euro 2024 qualifiers, helping his nation top Group I with a single defeat by Belgium.
+Later, they got knocked out of the Euros by the Netherlands in a 3–0 defeat.

+On 7 June 2024, Drăgușin was named in Romania's squad for Euro 2024.
+He started in all four matches of the tournament, forming a defensive partnership with Andrei Burcă, as the nation won its group but was eliminated by the Netherlands in the round of 16.

+Drăgușin scored his first senior international goal for Romania on 12 October 2024, in a 3–0 away defeat of Cyprus counting for the 2024–25 edition of the Nations League.

 Style of play

-A tall and physical centre-back, Drăgușin has cited Virgil van Dijk as a point of reference, with whom he has since been compared to for his confidence in possession and positional sense.
+A tall and physical centre-back, Drăgușin has cited Virgil van Dijk as a point of reference, with whom he has since been compared for his confidence in possession and positional sense.
 Drăgușin has also played as a right-back on occasion.